aditivin16/AI_Club_RLGames/README.md

 # AI_Club_RLGames
-Compilation of work done in the AI club
+Compilation of work done as a part of the AI club, in the RL games project